joedolson/my-calendar/src/readme.txt

 == Description ==

 My Calendar does WordPress event management with richly customizable ways to display events.
-The plug-in supports individual event calendars within WordPress Multisite, multiple calendars displayed by categories, locations or author, or simple lists of upcoming events.
+The plugin supports individual event calendars within WordPress Multisite, multiple calendars displayed by categories, locations or author, or simple lists of upcoming events.

 Easy to use for anybody, My Calendar provides enormous flexibility for designers and developers needing a custom calendar.
 My Calendar is built with accessibility in mind, so all your users can get equal access and experience in your calendar.